AndreiHodehin/Snake-game/README.md

 # ~~~~~~~~~~~How to start?~~~~~~~~~~~

-It's simply!
-Download project from GIT, click on SnaceVer2.jar and play.
+It's simply!Click on SnaceVer2.jar in repository of project, after the file has downloaded, just double click on it.